 Consider the following hypothetical situation: A manager asks their staff, “Should we adjust our protocol when it comes to contacting customers?”
 What happens?
 Probably nothing.
 Undoubtedly, the manager could mean well and is trying to improve communications and employee engagement.
 However, a question like this can be too ambiguous to be useful.

-Sometimes the issue is not a lack of internal communication.
-It can sometimes be the manner in which communication is delivered.
+Sometimes the issue is not a lack of internal employee communication.
+It can sometimes be the manner in which employee communication is delivered.
 Managers can engage frontline staff in more fruitful dialogue by making requests more actionable.
 Therefore, in this example, they can ask “What are three ways we could modify our protocol today?” as opposed to “Should we change our protocol?”
 And they will get the actionable input they are hoping for.

 Employees often have questions, but if they don’t know how they should ask them, or, worse still, are afraid to ask them, things can get messy fast.
 Without the answers to their questions they will guess and get ‘it’ wrong, procrastinate and never get ‘it’ done or simply never even try.